 As for USB Type-C chargers, any information that you could want about them is readily available.
 From the transfer speed they have to the power transmission of this particular connector, you can easily find all the information you want.

 9.USB Type-C cable-Age

-Despite being two of the most famous connectors, the USB type-C and lightning cable comparison is not fair seeing how the Lightning cable came more than seven years from today.
+Despite being two of the most famous connectors, the USB type-C and lightning cable comparison is unfair, seeing how the Lightning cable came more than seven years ago.
 During its release back in 2012, it truly was revolutionary as it was both small and powerful.

 But after its initial release, it did not come with many iterations that would prove its longevity.
 On the other hand, USB Type-C connectors came with two very powerful iterations that proved how long this connector could last.
 The 3.1 iterations and the thunderbolt kept the same port but increased the amps.

 Creative vector illustration of electric glowing lightning